uoregon-libraries/rais-image-server/README.md

 amounts of RAM.
 The good news is that since compiling RAIS under Go 1.6, our RAM is significantly lower and more predictable than with Go 1.4.

-Stats from about a month of monitoring:
+Stats from about two months of monitoring:

-- Go 1.4 would slowly grow in RAM use until it was routinely above 1 gig of RAM (even when under relatively low load), and would spike above 2 gigs
+- Under Go 1.4, RAIS would slowly grow in RAM use until it was routinely above 1 gig of RAM (even when under relatively low load), with spikes above 2 gigs
-- Go 1.6 is typically under 60 **megs** of RAM, with spikes being few and far between, and never going above 400 megs
+- Under Go 1.6, RAIS is typically under 80 megs of RAM, with spikes being few and far between, with the worst spike just over 400 megs

+(For reference, RAIS serves about 800,000 tiles a week)

 ### IIIF Support isn't perfect